Abongile184/Javascript-Digital-Clock/README.md

 and then alarm ringtone stops also but the more features i add the longer my methods

 issues:
--dynamically creating html elements impacted my user interface -this use of OOP made the program slower in terms of performance -code needs to be optimized
+- dynamically creating html elements impacted my user interface
+- this use of OOP made the program slower in terms of performance
+- code needs to be optimized
--button controls on each alarm instance created need to work independently for some reason when you add multiple alarm instances only the first alarm can be turned on and off
+- button controls on each alarm instance created need to work independently for some reason when you add multiple alarm instances only the first alarm can be turned on and off
--for the add alarm button,  the button does not respond it has to clicked twice
+- for the add alarm button,  the button does not respond it has to clicked twice

 ![digitalclock](https://github.com/user-attachments/assets/0d53af48-1a5a-4a73-a7ce-d51e584d12bf)